 This site can’t provide a secure connection. sitename.com uses an unsupported protocol.
 ERR_SSL_VERSION_OR_CIPHER_MISMATCH.
 The client and server don’t support a common SSL protocol version or cipher suite.
 This is likely to be caused when the server needs RC4, which is no longer considered secure.

-In Opera and Chromium based browsers, the error looks almost the same.
-How can I open these https websites?
+In Opera and Chromium-based browsers, the error looks almost the same.
+How can I open these HTTPS websites?

-Clear Browser Cache, Cookies and SSL Cache
+Clear Browser Cache, Cookies, and Reset SSL Cache

 Browser cache and cookies often cause an SSL certificate issues.
 We recommend to clear cache and cookies in your browser first.
 In Chrome, press Ctrl + Shift + Delete (or go to the address